willbidstrup/experiment_in_art/content/things.md

 Cold Black Magic
 From Alcatraz To Charon
 The Grim Tale Of Mr Lightfoot
-The Omega Automatic Searmasters Cosmic
+The Omega Automatic Seamasters Cosmic
 Nereyda
 Red Highway
 The Stick And The Trick